Peter Bazalgette

+Sir Peter Lytton Bazalgette (/ˈbæzəldʒɛt/; born 22 May 1953) is a British television executive and producer, also active in the fields of the Arts and broader creative industries.

 Personal life

-Peter Bazalgette is the great-great-grandson of Victorian civil engineer Sir Joseph Bazalgette.
-A third cousin is Edward Bazalgette, who directed and produced the 2003 documentary The Sewer King which charted Sir Joseph Bazalgette's design and engineering of the London sewers.
+A great-great-grandson of Victorian civil engineer Sir Joseph Bazalgette, a third cousin is Edward Bazalgette, who directed and produced the 2003 documentary The Sewer King, which charted Sir Joseph Bazalgette's design and engineering of the London sewers.
 Peter Bazalgette presented a later television show for Five, called The Great Stink, and chaired the Crossness Engines Trust raising £4.5 million to restore the Victorian pumping station built by his ancestor.

-For the first 12 years of his life Peter Bazalgette's parents did not have a television.
-He attended Dulwich College, and gained a third class degree in Law from Fitzwilliam College, Cambridge University while also becoming the president of the Cambridge Union Society.
+His parents, Peter Bazalgette and Diana née Coffin, did not have a television until he was 12 years old.
+He attended Dulwich College and then studied Law at Fitzwilliam College, Cambridge, graduating with a third-class degree and also serving as President of the Cambridge Union Society.

-He is married to intellectual property rights lawyer Hilary Newiss, with whom he has two children.
-The family lives in Notting Hill.
+Married since 1985 to Hilary Newiss, an intellectual property rights lawyer, with two children, Sir Peter and Lady Bazalgette live in Notting Hill, London.